kadian-arch/bastion-ids/README.md

 Bastion is a **Network Intrusion Detection System (NIDS)**.
 It monitors traffic and raises alerts.
 It does not block anything on its own.

-The dashboard includes response controls (port quarantine, IP blocking) that are designed to work alongside a firewall or network enforcement device.
-Without that integration they show intent — with it they trigger real action.
-This is the standard architecture: detection and enforcement are separate.
-Tools like Suricata and Zeek work the same way.
+The dashboard includes response controls (port quarantine, IP blocking) designed to work alongside a firewall or network enforcement device.
+Without that integration they show intent; with it they trigger real action.

 ## Dashboard pages